Letter Grade to Percentage Converter

 Why schools, colleges and countries can give different answers

 The biggest mistake people make with grade converters is assuming that every school uses the same chart.
 That would make things easy, but it is not how grading works in real life.
-The standard U.S. plus/minus chart is common, yet it is still only one model.
+The common U.S. plus/minus chart is common, yet it is still only one model.
 High schools, colleges, districts, private schools, online platforms and international systems all create variations.

 U.S. schools with plus/minus grading